Grupo Firme: The fine you must pay for extending the concert at Foro Sol by 50 minutes | Edwin Kaz | Celebrities from Mexico | nnda nnlt | Fame

 Now the Mexican group will have to pay an economic fine for breaking one of its country’s rules to extend the fun of the thousands of spectators who bought tickets and packed the stage for one of the most relevant concerts of his career.
 Music.

-Many wonder what happened so that fixed group You have to pay an amount of money because of a mistake, so in this note we will explain in detail what its members did to be mentioned in a small controversy that was also recorded on various social networks.
+Many wonder what happened so that fixed group You have to pay a sum of money because of a mistake, so in this note we will explain in detail what its members did to be mentioned in a small controversy which was also recorded in Social media.

+more information: The Strange Promise Made by Edwin Caz Before the Grupo Firme Concerts at Foro Sol

-At one of the three parties that were held last week in the great sun forumThe members of the Mexican band did not want to end the party and with the support of the audience they sang song after song even though the planned time had already expired thus satisfying their fans who did not want the concert to end. .
+At one of the three parties that were held last week in the great sun forumThe Mexican band members didn’t want to end the party and with the support of the audience they sang song after song even though the planned time had already expired thus satisfying their fans who didn’t want the party to end. .

 However, this decision will cost them dearly a little bit and the same Edwin Kaz I was aware of this because I mention, from time to time, that they will be fined or have to pay the fine after the presentations.